5 Tips on How to Respond to Reviews

 - Relevance – Reviews are a part of how Google deems your business’s online presence is relevant to a consumer.
 Certain aspects of reviews such as keywords and the length play a role in determining the relevance when a consumer is searching for products or services related to your business.

-5 Tips for Responding to Reviews
+5 Steps to Respond to Reviews

 #1 – Identify Your Top Review Networks